-How do fish hear?
+How do fish detect sound?

 Sound is an important source of information for animals living in the marine environment and all vertebrates, and many invertebrates, have evolved sensory mechanisms for detecting, localizing, and interpreting many of these sounds.
 The hearing system of vertebrates first arose in fishes, and this group of animals has two independent but related sensory systems to detect sound.
 The primary system is the auditory system (the inner ear), but detection also involves, to a lesser extent, the mechanosensory lateral line system, which is generally used to detect vibration and water flow.